xlzior/goats/go-parser/README.md

 Make sure you have Go installed on your machine.
 You can download and install it from the official [Go website](https://golang.org/dl/).
 The version used in this project is `1.20`.

+Install dependencies by running `go mod download`.

 ## Usage

-Start the Go server by changing directory to `go-parser` and run `go run main.go`
+Start the Go server by running `go run main.go`.

 Open Postman and test the endpoint at [http://localhost:8080](http://localhost:8080)